Fayette County, Ohio

 - 1994: The Fayette County Courthouse is added to the National Register of Historic Places.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Fayette County, Ohio.
+This timeline provides a concise overview of the key events in the history of Fayette County, Ohio.